CroaBeast/CommandFramework/README.md

 ## Conclusion

-**CommandFramework** (the collection of classes in the `me.croabeast.command` package) is designed to streamline command development for Minecraft plugins, particularly on Paper forks where runtime registration can be challenging.
+**Command Framework** (the collection of classes in the `me.croabeast.command` package) is designed to streamline command development for Minecraft plugins, particularly on Paper forks where runtime registration can be challenging.
 Its modular design, support for sub-commands, dynamic tab completion, and robust permission checks make it an ideal choice for modern plugin development.

-With CommandFramework, you can build sophisticated command hierarchies, provide context-sensitive tab completions, and manage command registration and unregistration at runtime—ensuring compatibility and stability even on the latest Paper servers.
+With Command Framework, you can build sophisticated command hierarchies, provide context-sensitive tab completions, and manage command registration and unregistration at runtime—ensuring compatibility and stability even on the latest Paper servers.

-Happy coding and enjoy building powerful commands with CommandFramework!
+Happy coding and enjoy building powerful commands with Command Framework!
 — *CroaBeast*